 Railay Viewpoint Hike Conditions

 The second section of the hike gets much steeper and it becomes more of a rock wall.
-At this stage it isn’t really dangerous but the wall gradually becomes more and more vertical until it is a straight up climb.
+At this stage, it isn’t really dangerous but the wall gradually becomes more and more vertical until it is a straight-up climb.

 There wasn’t an abundance of great footholds but several sturdy ropes guided me to what I will call the viewpoint.
-From where I stopped to enjoy the view there seemed to be ropes leader around the corner and higher.
+From where I stopped to enjoy the view there seemed to rope leader around the corner and higher.
 I decided I had met my match as it looked like it got a lot tougher if I was to continue further.

-From the viewpoint I could see a glimpse of Railay East Beach and the entirety of Railay West Beach.
+From this viewpoint, I could see a glimpse of Railay East Beach and the entirety of Railay West Beach.
 I even managed to spot my little green kayak that was sitting safely on the beach.
 Enjoying the view, I sat up there for a while, dreading the challenge of scaling the vertical wall back down.
 I am not a rock climber by any means and this pushed me so far out of my comfort zone I was self-talking myself down the climb.
 I would suggest climbing to this viewpoint for people able to pull their own weight only with their arms and people with some climbing experience.